 A navigation server 114 is coupled to the Internet 118.
-The navigation server 114 is used to generate and download optimal routing information to the navigation system 102 in accordance with real-time data gathered from various providers on the Internet 118, and current mapping data stored 50 in the database 116, and user profile information stored in the database 117.
+The navigation server 114 is used to generate and download optimal routing information to the navigation system 102 in accordance with real-time data gathered from various providers on the Internet 118, and current mapping data stored 50 display device coupled to the navigation computer 204. in the database 116, and user profile information stored in the database 117.